How to get a mortgage with a guarantor

 If your guarantor chooses to use their property, the lender will secure a charge against their property.
 Once an agreed proportion of the mortgage has been repaid, this is then released.
 Similarly, if they use their savings instead, they will need to pay a percentage of the property’s value into a secure account.
 The money is then held for an agreed period and if the lender also pays interest, your guarantor will receive this on top of the amount they originally deposited, if you keep up your repayments.

-Due to the potential repercussions of you failing to make your mortgage payments, seeking advice from an independent mortgage broker like Fosters Financial is crucial.
+Due to the potential repercussions of you failing to make your mortgage payments, seeking advice from a specialist mortgage brokerage like Fosters Financial is crucial.
 We can help you to discover whether this type of mortgage would be the best option and explore any potential alternatives, so you can make the right decision for you.

 What do you need to be a guarantor?